SimonDirckx/-pqraaa/README.md

 In the 'examples' folder, 4 reference problems from the [NLEVP](https://github.com/ftisseur/nlevp) toolbox are included.
 After initial build, these can be compiled by running e.g.
 ```
 make examples/randomDelays
-./examples/randomDelays 1
+./examples/randomDelays 1 4 1e-4
 ```
 from command line.
 The boolean (here '1') determines whether qr-aaa is used.
 If '0', regular sv-aaa is used.
+The input '4' determines the number of cores used (1 corresponding to serial qr-aaa).
+The input '1e-4' determines the tolerance.
+NOTE: the current implementation still exhibits some false sharing.
 ### computing your own QR-AAA approximation
 Creating your own QR-AAA example can be done in 3 steps:
 * Include the correct headers and , for simplicity, define a number of aliases